In Depth Baby Product Reviews Led by a Pediatrician

 LATCH and Manual Storage

-The LATCH connectors tuck into little cubbies on the side of the base.
-The location is easy to access, and they clip in securely, and you press the button to undo them for use.
+The LATCH connectors tuck into cubbies on the side of the base.
+The location is easy to access, they clip in securely, and you press the button to undo them for use.
 It is intuitive and straightforward.

 The user manual can be stowed under the seat carrier/stroller and under the base.
 This is a good choice by the designer because there is a good chance you might need the manual when away from the base, given the likelihood of using it as a stroller or installing it without the base.